tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-19-ideal-tool-for-developer-doc.md

 * No dynamic personalization of content
 * No native ability to publish full-length PDFs
 * No translation export and import capability
-* No ability to add metadata and workflows to content for more formal doc management, and so on.
+* No ability to add metadata and workflows to content for more formal doc management, and so on

 These are all the qualities you might expect to find in a good content management system for documentation, which might cost the same price as your liver on the black market.